 In God’s Design for the Church: A Guide for African Pastors and Ministry Leaders, Mbewe addresses head-on “some of the major issues that are hindering the church in Africa from being what God designed it to be.”

 Download the first chapter from God’s Design for the Church: A Guide for African Pastors and Ministry Leaders by Conrad Mbewe.

 Written specifically for African pastors and church leaders, this resource answers 20 crucial questions about the local church, ranging from the foundational (Why is the gospel so important to the church?) to the pragmatic (How should the church raise its money?).
 In doing so, Mbewe addresses many of the key issues facing the church in Africa today, including widespread poverty, political instability, the importance of tribal identity, rampant false teaching, and the proliferation of “Christian” cults focused on high-profile leaders.

-Plans are already underway to translate the book into four of the most common trade languages spoken throughout Africa (French, Swahili, Portugese, and Zulu), which would make the book accessible to African church leaders across the continent.
+Plans are already underway to translate the book into five of the most common trade languages spoken throughout Africa (French, Swahili, Portugese, Amharic, and Zulu), which would make the book accessible to African church leaders across the continent.